Trupanion (TRUP)

 If debt levels are too high, there could be difficulties in meeting obligations, especially during economic downturns or periods of rising interest rates if the debt has variable-rate payments.

-In our opinion, Trupanion is a solid company.
-To kick things off, its revenue growth was exceptional over the last five years.
+We think Trupanion is a good business.
+First off, its revenue growth was exceptional over the last five years.
 And while its relatively low ROE suggests management has struggled to find compelling investment opportunities, its astounding EPS growth over the last five years shows its profits are trickling down to shareholders.
 On top of that, its projected EPS for the next year implies the company will continue generating shareholder value.